microcks/microcks-testcontainers-go/README.md

 )
 ```

-or once the container started using File arguments:
+or once the container started using `ImportAsMainArtifact` and `ImportAsSecondaryArtifact` functions:

 ```go
 status, err := microcksContainer.ImportAsMainArtifact(context.Background(), "testdata/apipastries-openapi.yaml")